 - Elemental Powers: Between the five of them, their movesets cover an impressive variety of types, including Fire Blast, Rain Dance and Surf, Wild Charge, Fissure and Earthquake, Iron Head and Iron Tail, Payback and Solarbeam.

-- Foe-Tossing Charge/Crush Parade: Thanks to Squirtle's Crazy Awesome tactics, their Outrage-enhanced Bull-Dozer formation boils down to this.
+- Foe-Tossing Charge/Crush Parade: Thanks to Squirtle's Crazy Is Cool tactics, their Outrage-enhanced Bull-Dozer formation boils down to this.

 - Walk on Water: At least one of them knows how to do this via Aura.